MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

   Enables the display of relevant Microsoft Search in Bing suggestions in the address bar's suggestion list when the user types a search string in the address bar.
-If you enable or don't configure this policy, users can see internal results powered by Microsoft Search in Bing in the Google Chrome address bar suggestion list.
-To see the Microsoft Search in Bing results, the user must be signed into Google Chrome with their Azure AD account for that organization.
+If you enable or don't configure this policy, users can see internal results powered by Microsoft Search in Bing in the Microsoft Edge address bar suggestion list.
+To see the Microsoft Search in Bing results, the user must be signed into Microsoft Edge with their Azure AD account for that organization.
-If you disable this policy, users can't see internal results in the Google Chrome address bar suggestion list.
+If you disable this policy, users can't see internal results in the Microsoft Edge address bar suggestion list.
-Starting with Google Chrome version 89, Microsoft Search in Bing suggestions will be available even if Bing isn't the user's default search provider.
+Starting with Microsoft Edge version 89, Microsoft Search in Bing suggestions will be available even if Bing isn't the user's default search provider.

   #### Supported features: